camila314/CacaoSDK/Documents/InterfaceHistory.md

 # History of Interface Classes

 ### 1a07998694824abc492eb6b9d98591d0c0dc26e5
-This version had the problem that you could only hook a single class inside a mod container
+This version had the problem that you could only hook a single class inside a mod container, and it only supported virtual functions
 Also the first version of the interface / cackit classes
 ```cpp
 class: public $EditorUI {